Student Application Process for Parents and Students

 - Upon completion of the lottery, the choice district also must notify the parent or guardian of each student placed on the waiting list as a result of the lottery.
 This notice must include information about the student's position on the waiting list and must be received by the parent or guardian by December 20.

-- If your student has received a Notice of Conditional Acceptance and you decide to enroll the student in the choice district, you must complete the Notice of Intent to Enroll Form and return it to the choice district by January 6, 2017.
+- If your student has received a Notice of Conditional Acceptance and you decide to enroll the student in the choice district, you must complete the Notice of Intent to Enroll Form and return it to the choice district by January 6, 2020.
 You can submit a Notice of Intent to Enroll to only one choice district.
-You may not commit to more than one choice district.
+You cannot commit to more than one choice district.

 - NOTE: When making your decision, please be aware that transportation may not be provided for your student.
 Depending on the circumstances, the resident district may provide aid in lieu of transportation.
 (Visit the transportation procedures for more information.)